 Increase fluids such as water, fruit juices, sports drinks, and broth-based soups (like chicken noodle soup).
 Fluids help keep your respiratory system hydrated and liquefy thick mucus that can build up to cause infection in the bronchial tubes.

 Tip #3: Treat aches and fever so you feel comfortable.

 Got fever?
 Fever is a flu symptom and occurs when your body temperature rises to fight off infection (in this case, the flu virus).

-Treat fever and aches with over-the-counter medications such as acetaminophen (Tylenol), ibuprofen (Advil or Motrin), or naproxen (Aleve or Naprosyn).
+Treat fever and aches with over-the-counter medications such as acetaminophen, ibuprofen, or naproxen.
 Ask your doctor which is right for you.